OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 /vendor/bin
 ~~~

+Rooting makes certain root folders readable, like /data, or writable, like /etc, /system/xbin, /system, /proc, /vendor/bin etc. Run the mount command and check if any device is mounted with “rw” flag, or try to create a file under “/system” or “/data” folder.

+**Checking for custom Android builds**

 ** Checking the BUILD tag for test-keys **

 ** Checking for Over The Air (OTA) certs.
 On stock Android builds, OTA updates use Google's public certificates.
 If these certificates are missing, this indicates that a custom ROM is installed [3]. **

+–  Test keys: If a custom kernel is used on a device the build version shows that “test-keys” are used instead of “release-keys”.
+Some apps assume
+“test-keys” means the device is rooted, which is not always the case.
+Also, the presence of “release-keys” does not indicate the device is not rooted.
+–  Build version: We encountered specific checks of the seong “ro.modversion” as well, which can be used to iden7fy certain custom Android ROMs (such as Cyanogenmod).

 #### Static Analysis